jorgemk85/OneData/README.md

       "<your connection name>": "server=<your server ip / hostname>;Uid=<db username>;Pwd=<db password>$;persistsecurityinfo=True;database=<your database name>;SslMode=none;AllowUserVariables=True;CheckParameters=False"
     }
 ```
-Notice that there are some special settings in the connection string.
-Make you include them in EVERY connection string you got.
+Notice that there are some special settings in the connection string, only applicable if you are using MySQL.
+Make sure you include them.
 ```
 SslMode=none;AllowUserVariables=True;CheckParameters=False
 ```